 Everyone and everything has at one point been affected by these changes.

 Natural disasters can make international news from anywhere in the world like the earthquake in Helambu, a small remote village in Nepal, which experienced an earthquake in the spring of 2015 and the world knew about it in less than an hour.

-White supremacist groups can use the internet to attract more members, international support and crowdfunding from sites like Hatreon.
+White supremacist groups can use the internet to attract more members, international support and crowd-funding from sites like Hatreon.

 A petition on Change.org can change events and people's lives such as the campaign attracting the support of over one million signatures to save Sudanese woman Meriam Ibrahim from death row as a result of marrying a Christian man.

-The international exchange of ideas, motivations, beliefs, behaviors, cultures, demands etc . . . it's impossible to consider how far this could continue into the future, especially when it's becoming out of control with the added aspect of political correctness:
+The international exchange of ideas, motivations, beliefs, behaviours, cultures, demands etc . . . it's impossible to consider how far this could continue into the future, especially when it's becoming out of control with the added aspect of political correctness:

 In March 2007, police in the United Kingdom seized two golliwog dolls from a shop after receiving complaints that they were offensive.

 Asking for the knitting patterns to make a golliwog doll on an Australian Knitting & Crochet Facebook page will see you flamed, slandered, given death threats and your profile banned from the page.